andrenq/java_apps/README.md

  # Twitter
  ### Getting Started
  For the Twitter app, no installations are required.
 You need to execute the code using Java 8, and to include all the dependencies on the pom.xml file.
- You will also need to get a twitter developer account:[https://developer.twitter.com/](https://developer.twitter.com/).
+ You will also need to get a twitter developer account: [https://developer.twitter.com/](https://developer.twitter.com/).
- With you twitter developer account created, set your consumerKey, consumerSecret, accessToken and tokenSecret as enviromental variables.
+ With your twitter developer account created, set your consumerKey, consumerSecret, accessToken and tokenSecret as environmental variables.

- The app is divided as following:
+ The app is divided as follows:
 ![image](https://drive.google.com/uc?export=view&id=1_RH6sYWUKTJ6hStQWGrE5zPPkxRRPPCn)

 - `ApacheHttpHelper` implements `HttpHelper`.
-It is responsible for the connection with the Twitter Api.
+It is responsible for the connection with the Twitter API.
 - `TwitterRestDao` implements `CrdRepository`.
-It recives the response from the HttpHelper and converts to tweet objects.
+It receives the response from the HttpHelper and converts to tweet objects.
 - Data transfer objects: `Coordinates`, `Entities`, `Hashtag`, `Tweet`, `UserMention`
-- `JsonParser` implements methods to parse from Json to object and from object to Json.
+- `JsonParser` implements methods to parse from Json to object and from object to JSON.
-- `TwitterServiceImp` implements `TwitterService` business implementation of the methods post, show and delete tweet.
+- `TwitterServiceImp` implements `TwitterService` business implementation of the methods post, show and delete tweets.
-- `TwitterCLIRunner` recive args and is respo TwitterCLI
+- `TwitterCLIRunner` receive args and is executing the correct methods.
+- `TwitterCLI

 TwitterCLIBean.class